Adding Trivy Scans to Our CI Pipeline

 FROM python:3.11-slim

 This pulled an image from 6 months ago.
-Updated to explicitly use the latest patch:
+I updated to a specific recent version:

 FROM python:3.11.9-slim

-Lesson: Don't use floating tags like python:3.11-slim.
-Use specific versions like python:3.11.9-slim and update them regularly.
+Lesson: don't use floating tags like python:3.11-slim.
+Pin to specific versions like python:3.11.9-slim and update them on a schedule.

-Some vulnerabilities were in Python dependencies.
+Some vulnerabilities were in Python packages.
 Our requirements.txt:

 requests==2.28.0